mahdiit/Gufel.QrRender/Asset/template.md

 }
 ```

-colors in all configs stored as html color, also there is logo property
+colors in all configs are stored as html colors, and there is also logo property
-this resolve by logo storage, default static logo storage read files from physical path.
+this resolve by logo storage, default static logo storage reads files from physical path.

-`GradientOnEyes` can be 0,1 when is 1 then gradiant apply to eyes of qrcode
+`GradientOnEyes` can be 0,1 when it is 1 then the gradient applies to eyes of qrcode

 | <img src="/Asset/template/13.png" width="" alt="13">  | <img src="/Asset/template/14.png" width="" alt="14"> |
 |:---:|:--:|